The Insider's Guide to Buying Property in Puerto Rico

 Property Tax

-In Puerto Rico real property is subject to an annual real property tax which varies from 8.03% to 11.83% according to value and location of the property.
+In Puerto Rico real property is subject to an annual real property tax which varies from 8.03% to 11.83%.
+The tax rates are applied to the property’s value as it was hypothetically appraised in 1957.

 Residency & Citizenship